How the COVID-19 virus has emphasized legal pay for caregivers

 If you have to let your caregiver go due to no fault of their own — such as your needs changing because of the COVID-19 virus — they will most likely qualify to receive unemployment benefits from the state while they are out of work.
-Under the CARES act, benefits have been expanded by an additional 13 weeks, and eligible employees can receive $600 extra in unemployment benefits for up to 4 months.
+Under the Continuing Appropriations Act, benefits have been expanded so employees are eligible for up to 50 weeks.
+Additionally, eligible employees can receive $300 extra in unemployment benefits through March 14, 2021.

 If you’re paying under the table, the state will not award benefits to your caregiver because they will have no record of you contributing tax payments to the unemployment insurance pool.

-The CARES act may award your caregiver with a one-time payment of up to $1,200, plus an additional $500 for each child they have.
+The CARES Act gave caregivers a one-time payment to help make ends meet.
+Similiarly, the Continuing Appropriations Act provides another direct payment for individuals making up to $75,000 per year and couples making up to $150,000 per year.
+The payment is up to $600 for individuals and $1,200 for couples, along with an additional $600 per child dependent the caregiver has.
 The catch is that they must have a Social Security Number and have filed a 2018 or 2019 tax return to receive this payment.
 If your caregiver was paid under the table and never received a W-2, they may not have filed a tax return and would not be eligible for this financial benefit.